"I have very good reason to believe that Dark Magic is in a resurgence and I need to keep you safe from it…. Safe from Scorpius."

 -- Harry Potter (CC2.8)

 Harry Potter, sitting by his son Albus’s bed in the hospital wing at Hogwarts, has a conversation with a portrait of Albus Dumbledore.
-Dumbledore’s portrait is unable to give him the advice he wants “I am paint and memory, Harry” (CC2.8).
+Dumbledore’s portrait is unable to give him the advice he wants, saying “I am paint and memory, Harry” (CC2.8).

 After Albus Potter's return from time travel, during early September 2020